AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 # FAQ

-Find quick answers to your questions about the Adobe Express Embed SDK — from setup and configuration to troubleshooting and user authentication.
+Find quick answers to your questions about the &lt;br &gt;Adobe Express Embed SDK — from setup and &lt;br &gt;configuration to troubleshooting and &lt;br &gt;user authentication.

 ## Table of Contents